the-xkcd-community/the-red-spider-project/Readme.md

-__Programs__: so far concrete work has been done on `rsshell`, which launches a convenient environment for other Red Spider programs, as well as on an xkcd comic fetcher, an xkcd comic regex searcher, an adventure shell and an adventure web browser.
+__Programs__: so far concrete work has been done on `rsshell`, which launches a convenient environment for other Red Spider programs, as well as on an xkcd comic fetcher, an xkcd comic regex searcher, an adventure shell, an adventure web browser, a lines-of-code hacker level calculator, a random text generator, an ascii art generator, an xkcd comic wallpaper changing app and an advanced Conway's game of life clone.
 More ideas are waiting to be implemented.

 __Communication__: we have our little [thread at the xkcd forums](http://forums.xkcd.com/viewtopic.php?f=11&t=81969) for